flipperdevices/flipperzero-firmware/FAQ.md

 ### Token hashing algorithm is not correct

-In majority of situation using default hashing algorithm `SHA1` should work just fine.
+In majority of situations using default hashing algorithm `SHA1` should work just fine.
 But for some rare providers it might be necessary to use `SHA256` or `SHA512` as a hashinig alogorithm.